-AP source: MLB owners to vote to approve Mets sale Friday
+AP source: MLB owners to vote Friday to approve Mets sale

 The 64-year-old Cohen is CEO and president of Point72 Asset Management.

-He already has announced that Sandy Alderson will return to the Mets as team president under Cohen.
+He already has announced that former general manager Sandy Alderson would return to the Mets as team president under Cohen.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports